WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

 Sixplexes expand the range of low-rise housing forms and tenures, and make efficient use of existing infrastructure and services.
 Sixplexes increase the supply of rental housing and support the achievement of complete communities to accommodate a diverse range of household sizes and incomes.
 Sixplexes are considered a form of residential infill intensification that is compatible in built form and scale to surrounding development.

 More sixplexes will make living in Toronto far more affordable.
-The important fact is that a sixplex will always generate exceptional rent revenue, positive cash flow, and a significant increase in the market value, though constructing a sixplex is cash-heavy upfront and requires significant capital.
-Most of the property owners build rental sixplexes to have rental income or to reside alongside the extended family or tenants.
+The important fact is that a sixplex will always generate exceptional rent revenue, positive cash flow, and a significant increase in market value, though constructing a sixplex is cash-intensive upfront and requires substantial capital.
+Most property owners build rental sixplexes to generate rental income or to reside alongside extended family or tenants.

 Municipalities can still choose to allow multiplexes in their built-up residential neighbourhoods.
 Some municipalities in Ontario already have zoning by-laws to allow more density, but building multi-unit dwellings across the province is limited and prevented by a lack of water and sewer infrastructure in rural residential neighbourhoods.